 Students in the rehabilitation counseling and rehabilitation counseling/teaching (specialization in blindness and low vision) programs are eligible to receive funding through one of two U.S. Department of Education, Rehabilitation Services Administration Long-Term Training Grants in Rehabilitation Counseling.
 The five-year grant cycle with a one year no cost extension, 2010-2016, funding is $748,843, pending annual performance review assessments and receipt of continuation funding.
 This grant provides academic course tuition funding for those students who commit to attaining and maintaining employment as rehabilitation counselors in the State-Federal Vocational Rehabilitation system and with qualified partners of the vocational rehabilitation system.
 A second Long Term Training Grant in Rehabilitation Counseling with an emphasis in employer relations was funded in the amount of $999,782 for the 2014-2019 grant cycle pending annual performance review assessments and continuation funding.
-This grant provides academic course tuition funding for those students that commit to: a) rehabilitation counseling and employer relations training emphasis; and b) make a formal commitment to attain and maintain employment as rehabilitation counselors in the state/federal vocational rehabilitation system.
+This grant provides academic course tuition funding for those students that are committed to: a) rehabilitation counseling with an employer relations training emphasis; and, b) make a formal commitment to attain and maintain employment as rehabilitation counselors in the state/federal vocational rehabilitation system.